nnorman312/nnorman312.github.io/README.md

 D3 Challenge:

 Using information from the U.S. Census Bureau and D3 techniques, I create an interactive scatter plot (https://nnorman312.github.io/D3/index.html) that displays health risks of certain demographics by state.
 I code this graphic in the app.js file and pull in the data from data.csv.
 The scatter plot includes interchangable variables such as Age (Median) vs. Smokes (%), In Poverty (%) vs. Obesity (%), and Household Income (Median) vs. Lacks Healthcare(%).

+Leaflet Challenge:

+Using earthquake data from USGS, I visualize the magnitude of all earthquakes from the past 7 days (https://nnorman312.github.io/Leaflet/index.html).
+Using Leaflet, I create a map that plots all of the earthquakes from the USGS dataset based on their longitude and latitude.

+The second dataset on my map illustrates the relationship between tectonic plates and seismic activity.

+Using mapbox.com, I also include the following tile layers to provide different views: Satellite, Grayscale, and Outdoors.